 The Emperor would ring a bell to enter Elisabeth’s apartments and give her attendants time to get out of the way.
 I wondered if she dreaded that sound or welcomed it?

-The dressing room is, perhaps, the most poignant.
-It features its own fitness equipment, like two rings hanging incongruously under a doorway.
-Not what you expect in an Empress’s dressing room (not what the court expected, either).
+Exercise equipment is not what you might expect in an Empress’s dressing room (not what the court expected, either).
 But then Elisabeth wasn’t like other Empresses.

-I can’t figure her out, frankly.
-Part of me admires her rebellion against court protocol and traditions, and feels sorry for a dreamer who was uprooted from a happy home and “forced” into the confines of Habsburg ceremony and expectation.
+Part of me admires Elisabeth’s rebellion against court protocol and traditions, and feels sorry for a dreamer who was uprooted from a happy home and more or less forced into the confines of Habsburg ceremony and expectation.

 Did he care?
 Did she care?